 WEED MANAGEMENT BEFORE PLANTING

-Field bindweed growth can be reduced for up to two years by treating with a high dose of glyphosate or by deep plowing, using a reclamation blade (a large V-shaped blade) to cut the roots 16 to 18 inchesdeep in dry soil.
-Populations of nutsedge can be reduced by deep plowing with large moldboard plows to bury the nutlets to a depth of at least 12 inches.
+Field bindweed growth can be reduced for up to two years by treating with a high dose of glyphosate or by deep plowing, using a reclamation blade (a large V-shaped blade) to cut the roots at a depth of 16 to 18 inches in dry soil.
+Nutsedge infestations can be reduced by deep plowing with large moldboard plows that bury the nutlets to a depth of at least 12 inches.
 Seedlings of many perennials can be controlled by repeated cultivation.

 WEED MANAGEMENT IN NEW VINEYARDS